 CRO is an often overlooked, but essential part of performance marketing.
 If the traffic you’re driving potential customers to via channels like paid media isn’t converting, your paid media teams may get blamed… But having a good look at how that page is laid out and making what may seem like minor adjustments can be super impactful in increasing your results from paid.
 Ian, our Head of Web, explains in this blog post what exactly CRO is, why it’s crucial in performance marketing and how to go about doing it.

 What is CRO?
 Conversion rate optimisation (CRO) is the process of optimising your website to increase the likelihood that visitors will complete a specific action.
-The higher your website’s conversion rate, the better.
-Your website could do brilliantly in all other areas, but if your conversion rate is poor, it will directly impact your bottom line, so it’s essential you make improvements.
+The higher your website’s conversion rate the better.
+Your website could do brilliantly in all other areas, but if your conversion rate is poor, it will directly impact your bottom line – so it’s essential you make improvements.

-There are many different steps you must take to create a website that persuades browsers to perform an action.
+There are many different steps you should take to create a website that persuades browsers to perform an action.
 That action could be enquiring about a service, making a purchase, creating an account, subscribing to a mailing list or getting in touch.